My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Terra Nostra Gardens in Furnas is a captivating 31-acre oasis since 1775, boasting diverse flora and centuries of history.

-For a one-of-a-kind swimming experience, head to Ponta da Ferraria on São Miguel Island, where volcanic hot springs mix with the cool waters of the Atlantic.
-This natural ocean bath, set in a rocky cove, is heated by geothermal vents, creating warm pockets of water that shift with the tide.
-I arrived just before low tide and was amazed at how the temperature changed with each wave—one moment refreshingly cool, the next like stepping into a hot tub.
+For a one-of-a-kind swimming experience, head to Ponta da Ferraria on São Miguel Island.
+This is where volcanic hot springs mix with the cool waters of the Atlantic.
+Here, the ocean water set in a rocky cove is heated by geothermal vents, creating warm pockets of water that shift with the tide.
+I arrived just before low tide and was amazed at how the temperature changed with each wave.
+One moment refreshingly cool, the next like stepping into a hot tub.

 Natural Ocean Bath at Ferraria is one of the best things to do in the Azores.